 The difference is almost night and day.

-Synthesizers with convolution give the impression that it was created acoustically, rather than binary.
-This occurs in the same way delay sometimes gives us the impression that there is reverb on an instrument/vocals when in fact there was no reverb on the raw source.
+Synthesizers with convolution give the impression that it was created acoustically, rather than through a binary approach.
+This occurs in the same way that delay sometimes gives us the impression that there is reverb on an instrument and/or vocals when there actually was no reverb on the raw source.

-In the track below Trash 2 was used in all synthesizers including the Master bus for some tape saturation.
+In the track below, Trash 2 was used on all synthesizers including the Master bus for some tape saturation.

-Trash is known for being the most comprehensive distortion plugin, allowing users to access functions such as trash, filter, convolve, multi-band dynamics and delay.
-This tool is useful for mixing engineers, composers and sound designers for its versatility and numerous presets.
+Trash is known for being the most comprehensive distortion plug-in, allowing users to access to functions such as trash, filter, convolve, multi-band dynamics, and delay.
+We recommend this tool for mixing engineers, composers, and sound designers due to its versatility and numerous presets.